mgbukov/RL_disentangle/README.md

 ### 1. Overview
 ***
-This repository contains the source code from the paper "Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations." and a demo of the RL Agents in a form of interactive Jupyter Notebook.
+This repository contains the source code from the paper "Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations", and a demo of the RL Agents in a form of interactive Jupyter Notebook.

 ### 2. Structure